grrr-amsterdam/guidelines/docker/troubleshooting/README.md

 ## Elastic

 Elastic search containers use a lot of memory.
 Something with Java...
 Running multiple of them will hang Docker of your computer.
-Prevent multiple Elastic search containers from running symultatiosly.
+Prevent multiple Elastic search containers from running simultaneously.
 Stop the projects you're not working on.
 Or stop the Elastic container of your current project to reduce resource usage:

 ```
 $ docker-compose stop elasticsearch kibana